Where are we in 2022?

 10/1/2022

-More than ever, cities around the world are feeling the need for water meters and an efficient metering system.
+More than ever, cities around the world feel the need to have water meters and an efficient system for reading them.
 Our societies are increasingly aware of the importance of protecting this essential resource and avoiding waste.
-This is why cities are gradually moving from annual or quarterly meter reading for billing purposes to continuous meter reading for proactive management of drinking water distribution.
-In fact, having access to hourly consumption readings for an entire fleet allows for rapid reaction in the event of leaks, abusive consumption, or equipment breakdowns.
-Moreover, this data is invaluable when it comes to planning changes to the distribution network or reviewing the pricing model.
+This is why cities are gradually moving from an annual or quarterly reading mode for billing purposes to a continuous reading mode that allows very proactive management of drinking water distribution.
+Indeed, having access to an hourly consumption reading for an entire park allows for a quick reaction in the event of leaks, excessive consumption, or equipment failure.
+In addition, this data is invaluable when it comes to planning changes to the distribution network or reviewing the pricing model.

-This last model is the most efficient because it allows you to collect continuous readings without having to move anyone.
+This last model proves to be the most efficient because it allows for continuous collection of readings without having to move anyone.

-The first fixed network remote reading solutions were developed by the industry with so-called "proprietary" technologies.
-Each manufacturer had its own standard that only worked for its own meters, thereby tying its customers to the life of the reading solution.
-We had to choose the right supplier and live with their decision for 10, even 20 years.
-Each supplier having its own technology, it was necessary to have different antennas throughout the city for different remote reading applications, which became difficult to manage for a city's IT teams.
+The first remote reading solutions via fixed networks were developed by the industry with so-called "proprietary" technologies.
+Each manufacturer had its standard that only worked for its own meters, thereby attaching its customers for the life of the reading solution.
+One had to choose the right supplier and live with their decision for 10 or even 20 years.
+Each supplier having its technology, it was necessary to have different antennas throughout the city for different remote reading applications, which became difficult for a city's IT teams to manage.

 The emergence of standards

-This is when new "open" wireless communication technologies emerged, first in Europe, allowing not only water meters, but gas or electricity meters from different manufacturers to be read on the same wireless infrastructure.
-In fact, cities can now develop other applications far beyond remote reading via a single, standard municipal telecom infrastructure based on these standards.
-We install antennas once for remote reading of water meters and reuse the same network for all kinds of smart city projects for the next 20 years (garbage level in containers, water levels, smart parking, etc).
+It was then that we saw the emergence, first in Europe, of new "open" wireless communication technologies allowing not only to read water meters, but also gas or electricity meters from different manufacturers on the same wireless infrastructure.
+In fact, cities can now develop other applications well beyond remote reading via a unique and standard municipal telecommunications infrastructure based on these standards.
+Antennas are installed once for remote reading of water meters, and the same network is reused for all kinds of smart city projects for the next 20 years (waste levels in containers, water levels, smart parking, etc.).

 LoRa and Sigfox

 But since cellular technology is quite ubiquitous, why not use it for remote reading?
 We would avoid having to deploy antennas to cover a city?
-Well, each wireless technology has properties, strengths and weaknesses that need to be considered.
-Cellular (LTE, LTE-m, 5G) can transfer a lot of data, which is ideal for applications like video transmission from surveillance cameras for example.
-In fact, the more it goes, the more cellular bandwidth increases, paving the way for applications that carry more and more data.
-But there is a price to pay for all that bandwidth.
-That's because the more data a wireless technology can carry, the more power it consumes and the less distance it travels.
-That's why mobile operators around the world are deploying lots of new antennas to support 5G.
+Well, each wireless technology has properties, strengths, and weaknesses that must be taken into account.
+Cellular (LTE, LTE-m, 5G) allows a lot of data to be transferred, which is ideal for applications such as video transmission from surveillance cameras, for example.
+In fact, the more cellular bandwidth increases, the more it opens the way for applications that carry more and more data.
+But there is a price to pay for all this bandwidth.
+Indeed, the more data a wireless technology can carry, the more energy it consumes and the less distance it travels.
+This is why mobile operators around the world are deploying many new antennas to support 5G.

-So what is the impact on remote meter reading?
-Well, since the radio transmitters that read water meters and transmit the readings are battery-powered devices, a less energy-intensive technology is better.
-Also, since water meters are often in basements, the longer the range of wireless technology, the better it will work.
-Unlike video transmission, remote meter reading requires very little bandwidth because only very small amounts of information are transmitted.
+So what is the impact on remote water meter reading?
+Well, since the radio transmitters that read the water meters and transmit the readings are battery-powered devices, a less energy-consuming technology is better.
+Also, since water meters are often in basements, the longer the wireless technology has a long range, the better it will work.
+Unlike the transport of video images, remote water meter reading requires very little bandwidth because only very small amounts of information are transmitted.

-Finally there is the cost component.
-The power and high bandwidth of cellular have a higher cost than technologies like LoRa or Sigfox which makes it a questionable technological choice for remote meter reading.
+Finally, there is the cost component.
+The power and high bandwidth of cellular have a higher cost than technologies like LoRa or Sigfox, which makes it a questionable technological choice for remote water meter reading.

-It's all very well to remotely read water meters via an open and standard communication technology, but you still need to have access to the data.
-Well, here again the industry has been trying to tie up its customers for years by only allowing access to the reading data via their software and web portals.
-Indeed, the format of the data sent by wireless message being still too often the well-kept secret of the wireless transmitter manufacturer, it is impossible for a customer to have access to the raw data directly, or to choose another platform to display and manage his readings without first retrieving them in the (paying) software of the meter or wireless transmitter manufacturer.
-Nowadays, more and more water meter manufacturers like Neptune, Badger or Mueller systematically refuse to share the "decoder" (the recipe to decode the message containing the meter reading) with anyone, under the pretext that it would be intellectual property.
-But when you think about it, the data should belong to the customer, not to the manufacturer.
-And the customer should be able to dispose of it as he pleases without having to pay the manufacturer to have access to it, every year for the next 20 years...
+It's good to remotely read water meters via an open and standard communication technology, but you still need to have access to your data.
+And there too, the industry has been trying to tie its customers for years by only allowing access to reading data via their software and web portals.
+Indeed, since the format of the data sent by wireless message is still too often the well-kept secret of the wireless transmitter manufacturer, it is impossible for a customer to have access to the raw data directly, or to choose another platform to display and manage their reading data without first retrieving it from the (paid) software of the meter or wireless transmitter manufacturer.
+Nowadays, more and more water meter manufacturers such as Neptune, Badger or Mueller systematically refuse to share the "decoder" (the recipe for decoding the message containing the meter reading) with anyone, under the pretext that it would be intellectual property.
+But when you think about it, the data should belong to the customer, not the manufacturer.
+And the customer should be able to dispose of it as he sees fit without being required to pay the manufacturer for access to it, every year for the next 20 years...

-In 2018, as X-TELIA began the deployment of its LoRa network in Quebec, all this issue of proprietary technologies and access to raw data, and requests from several cities pushed us to develop a totally open and non-proprietary remote water meter reading solution.
-The reading is done by LoRa technology, and the access to the data is done via a Web and mobile Web portal.
+In 2018, when X-TELIA began deploying its LoRa network in Quebec, the issues surrounding proprietary technologies, access to raw data, and requests from several cities led us to develop a completely open and non-proprietary water meter reading solution.
+Readings are taken using LoRa technology, and data access is provided via a web and mobile web portal.
 The solution is compatible with various LoRa transmitters and water meters from most manufacturers.
-The big difference for a city is that the data belongs to it at all times, and it can access it directly from the LoRa network, without having to go through our Web management platform.
-The city is therefore free to change platforms as it pleases, the day it finds one that suits it better.
-Gone are the days when customers were tied for a minimum of 20 years to a paid water meter manufacturer's platform without the option of changing.
-Gone are the days when the raw reading data was only available to the meter reading solution manufacturer and the customer had to pay for a subscription to the portal to access it.
-Gone are the days when you had to be married to a meter or reading solution manufacturer.
-Today, cities that have adopted the X-TELIA solution have a choice of water meter supplier and can change suppliers at any time.
+The major difference for a city is that it owns the data at all times and can access it directly from the LoRa network without necessarily going through our web management platform.
+The city is therefore free to change platforms as it wishes, whenever it finds one that better suits its needs.
+Gone are the days when customers were tied to a paying water meter manufacturer's platform for a minimum of 20 years without the possibility of changing.
+Gone are the days when raw reading data was only accessible to the reading solution manufacturer and the customer had to pay a subscription to the portal to access it.
+And gone are the days when you had to marry a water meter or reading solution manufacturer.
+Today, cities that have adopted the X-TELIA solution can choose their water meter supplier and change suppliers whenever they want.
 The same goes for the management platform.
-They own the data and that's good.
+The data belongs to them, and that's a good thing.

 X-TELIA transmitter, encoded water meter